Warshi7819/M100Link/README.md

 ## Transfering Basic files (.BA) To Your TRS-80 Model 100
 This is the same as for transfering text files.
 All files you receive on your TRS-80 model 100 will have the file ending .DO.
 This means that if you are actually sending a BASIC program you will have to go into BASIC to "rename" it from *.DO to a *.BA file to be able to execute it from the main menu.
 Let's assume you downloaded a file and named it **XYZ**.
 This means that you now have a file called **XYZ.DO** in the file list on the main menu.

-To copy it to a .BA file go into BASIC and type the following:
+To "copy" it to a .BA file go into BASIC and type the following:

 ```
 LOAD"XYZ.DO
 SAVE"XYZ.BA
 ```

+> [!NOTE]
+> The process of first loading the .DO file and then saving it to .BA is actually converting the ASCII file to a binary format.
+When you use LOAD, the BASIC interpreter “tokenizes” the program to make it runnable and take less space.

 Then exit basic (F8).
 Back at the main menu you should now see both a XYZ.DO file and a **XYZ.BA** file.
 Navigate to the XYZ.BA file and execute it by pressing the ENTER key.